mamedev/docs/source/basicuse/gettingstarted.rst

 Other Operating Systems
 -----------------------

 In this case, you can either look for pre-compiled (SDL)MAME binaries (e.g. in the repositories of your favorite Linux distro) which should simply extract all the needed files in a folder you choose, or compile the source code by yourself.
-In the latter case, see our section on compiling MAME.
+In the latter case, see our section on :ref:`compiling-mame`.

 System Requirements